Skip to main content

 Salto provides three mechanisms for specifying how records are matched across environments.
 Let’s review the three mechanisms at a high-level first, followed by an in-depth explanation of each.

-Use an external ID
+Use an external ID (recommended)

 Use a field-value-based ID

 In this last mechanism, the Salto ID is generated by concatenating multiple field values from your CPQ records.
 For example, the Product Code, Product Family, and Name fields are concatenated to create a Salto ID.
-If the same combination exists in another Salesforce org, Salto considers these 2 records to be the same.
+If the same combination exists in another Salesforce org, Salto considers these two records to be the same.

 After changing the configuration that determines how Salto IDs are generated, you need to perform a fetch with the 'Regenerate Salto IDs' option enabled.
 This action will update the Salto IDs for elements that have already been fetched.